What We Do

 - 13 supportive housing sites (with another in construction) totaling more than 1,400 state-of-the-art apartments

 - Over 300 ‘scattered site’ apartments rented from private landlords and enriched with comprehensive case management services

-- Placement of nearly 600 homeless adults into housing each year – more than any other local provider
+- Placement of more than 500 homeless adults into housing each year – more than any other local provider

 - State-licensed mental health and outpatient substance use disorder treatment program